lpch0411/yatzy/README.md

 1A090D (black) colour is used as background colour for header, footer, dices and buttons, as text color for gameboard, and as border colour

-A74DC6 (light blue) colour is used as
+A74DC6 (light blue) colour is used as background colour for gameboard

 ED6A5A (terra cotta) colour  is used for decorations and borders

-56667A (dark blue) colour is used as
+56667A (dark blue) colour is used as text colour for scoreboard

-F4F1BB (light yellow) colour is used as background colour for graphical elements, and as text color for header, footer, buttons
+F4F1BB (light yellow) colour is used as background colour for graphical elements, and as text color for header, footer, buttons and scoreboard

 ## Icons